 Everything we do in school is driven by our Christian Vision.
+As a Church of England School we place Christian beliefs and values at the heart of everything we do.
 New Reception children internalise the vision from their first few weeks in school and grow in their understanding of faith and God’s love as they progress into Year 1 and Year 2.
+Every person in our school family is important, not just as a pupil, parent, volunteer or member of staff, but as a unique and precious individual within God’s creation.
 We want all our children to flourish in the nurturing and inspiring environment created at Farncombe School.

-Our curriculum and annual plans for improvement begin with our vision, to continuously look for ways to better embed Christian love and to provide children with opportunities leading to ‘life in all its fullness’.
+Our culture, routines, decisions, curriculum and annual plans for improvement begin with our vision, to continuously look for ways to better embed Christian love and to provide children with opportunities leading to ‘life in all its fullness’ (John 10:10).
 This means that, as a church school, the experiences children have here are not only designed to further their academic learning but also their social, cultural, moral and spiritual development.
 We want all the children here to move onto junior school and beyond possessing key attitudes and values to make a positive contribution to the UK and the world around them.

 ‘He guides the humble in what is right and teaches them in His way.’
-Pslams 25:9
+Psalms 25:9

 British values are fully upheld and taught through our ‘UK’ topic in Geography as well as assemblies, circle times and special events.
 Young children naturally have a well developed sense of fairness and this is capitalised on and nurtured into democracy and rule of law for all.
 For example, on a half termly basis children are given a chance to vote for their choice of class treat.
 Individual liberty and tolerance are built into the prime areas of the YR curriculum and link clearly to our mission statement and school rules.